 Many people believe that you need thousands of dollars at your disposal to start investing.
 However, this couldn’t be further from the truth.
 For example, you can even begin investing in the stock market today with $500 or less.

 If you’re looking for other ways to invest, but don’t have much cash, here are ten of the best ways to invest $500 or less.

 Robinhood is an excellent option for new investors.
 There’s no minimum balance to open an account with Robinhood, and the company doesn’t charge any trading fees.
 And the company’s app is relatively intuitive to use.

 Plus, Robinhood is one of the few micro-investing platforms that let you trade full stocks, mutual funds, options, and cryptocurrencies.

 Acorns is one of the easiest and most low-cost ways to start investing.
 There’s no minimum balance required to sign up for Acorns, and the company only charges $1 per month.

-Betterment is a good option for anyone interested in micro-investing but wants to have a little more control over their investment portfolio.
+Betterment is a viable option for anyone interested in micro-investing but wants to have a little more control over their investment portfolio.
 The company does the investing for you but allows you to work with a financial advisor and have more say in your investments.

 With Rize, you can save or invest money.
 To get started, you’ll set up your savings goals and timeline.
 From there, the company recommends how much and how often you’ll want to save to meet your goals.

 2. Exchange-Traded Funds (ETFs), Mutual Funds, or Index Funds